Culture of Taiwan: Language varieties

-The language with the most native speakers in Taiwan is Taiwanese Hokkien, or "Taiwanese" for short, spoken by about 70% of the population.
-People who emigrated from mainland China after 1949 (about 13% of the population) mostly speak Mandarin Chinese.
 The Hakka, who make about 13% of the population, speak the distinct Hakka language.
-The Formosan languages are the ethnic languages of the Taiwanese Aborigines, comprising about 2.3% of the island's population.
+The Formosan languages and the Yami language are the native languages of the indigenous Taiwanese, comprising about 2.3% of the island's population.

 Standard Chinese is the official language and is almost universally spoken and understood.
-English is taught universally, starting in elementary school.
+English is taught universally, starting in elementary school and all the way through high school.